indreek/pg-migrator/README.md

   * Step by step backward migration
   * Migrate to a specific version forward or backward
   * Subfolder search for migration scripts

+## Installation

+Install this globally and you'll have access to the pg-migrator command anywhere on your system.

+    $ npm install -g pg-migrator

 ## Quick Start